BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 |     Tumour3       |     21000          |     90                           |

-See  See https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation#readme for more information on this source.
+See https://github.com/BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation#readme for more information on this source.

 The following example shows how to define a source of <sup>177</sup>Lu gammas for each region.
 The gamma emission data is from the IAEA database: https://www-nds.iaea.org/relnsd/vcharthtml/VChartHTML.html.
 Note that this example shows the gamma emissions only,  so the simulation output will be missing the X-ray peaks and Bremsstrahlung from the betas seen in true <sup>177</sup>Lu spectra.